 - Execute from the primary Rules toolbar will execute all currently selected rules.
-The result applies for all sessions that are matching the conditions of the rule.
+The result applies to all sessions that match the conditions of the rule.
 If multiple rules are selected, they will be executed in the order of appearance in the Rules Queue—this means that a rule can be overwritten by another rule that comes later in the queue.
 Some rules are also final, which means that no other rules in the queue will be executed after a final rule

 - The Execute button from a selected rule toolbar will only execute the currently selected rule.

 The main toolbar of the Rules comes with the following functionalities: